Anou-shka/SC4002_NLP/README.md

 - The directory `Old implementation` is for code that is discord, please ignore this directory

+- The file SC4002 CNN with Pytorch is failed code, please ignore this file

+- The file SC4002 Natural Language Processing CNN is done via tensorflow instead of Pytorch, please ignore this file

 ## 2(a), 2(b) "Part-2a&b.ipynb"

 - 1. Please download `glove.6B.100d.txt` from the website: [stanford glove](https://nlp.stanford.edu/projects/glove/)